binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

 * `-i` causes `env` the create an initially empty environment for the new process;
 * variable definitions in the form `VAR=VALUE`, like `HOME="$HOME"`,
-  simply reintroduce some variables from the current environment into the new process environment.
-A completely empty environment is not functional, because most applications expect a minimal set of standard variables to be available, such as `HOME`, `USER`, and so forth.
-We either copy them from the current environment (so that the new shell will see the same user and home we are currently using) or set them anew.
+  simply add some variables into the new process environment.
+A completely empty environment is not functional: most applications expect a minimal set of standard variables to be available, such as `HOME` and `USER`.
+They are either copied them from the current environment (so that the new shell sees the same values as the current shell) or set to specific values.
 Some of this variables, like `ARCH` or `TARGET_TRIPLET`, will be used and explained later;
-* `bash --norc +h` launches a new instance of bash, which is asked to avoid executing its usual startup files `/etc/bash.bashrc` and `~/.bashrc` by means of `--norc`.
-Without this option, even if the environment is clear, stuff could still be added by code contained in those files.
-  `+h` disables command hashing as recommended by LFS [environment setup][lfs-envsetup].
+* `bash --norc +h` launches a new instance of `bash`, which is asked to avoid executing its usual startup files `/etc/bash.bashrc` and `~/.bashrc` by means of `--norc`.
+Without this option, even if the environment is clear, stuff could still be added by code contained in those files.  `+h` disables command hashing as recommended by LFS [environment setup][lfs-envsetup].

-At this point, we can start our new, pristine shell by running this
+Start a new, pristine shell by running:
-file:

 ```bash
 ./activate.bash